stepchowfun/toast/README.md

     command: ./a.out
 ```

-Notice the `paths` array in the `build` task.
+Notice the `input_paths` array in the `build` task.
 Here we are copying a single file into the container, but we could instead copy the entire working directory with `.`.
 By default, the files will be copied into a directory called `/scratch` in the container.
 The commands will be run in that directory as well.

 Now if you run `bake`, you'll see this: